Create a Planned Gift

 He is sure that his father would have been happy to be of help even if he is no longer around.

-To continue the his late father’s love for helping people, Mr Nalluraj and his family chose to channel all the contributions received during the wake to Community Chest, in memory of their beloved father.
+To continue his late father’s love for helping people, Mr Nalluraj and his family chose to channel all the contributions received during the wake to Community Chest, in memory of their beloved father.

 Born in India in 1928, Mr Subbiah Naidu and his wife moved to Singapore in the early 50s.
 He started working for a textile company and very soon earned the trust and appreciation of his boss.
 With the blessings of his boss, he joined the Education Service in 1958.
 He worked hard for 40 years to give his family a comfortable life.
 He was a meticulous yet gentle teacher who was well-liked by his students and colleagues.
 At home, Mr Subbiah Naidu was a best father that one could asked for.
 He took good care of his family, always reminding his children to be kind, humble and truthful.